 Free MBA Option #3 – MOOC Programs

-As explained above, taking a bunch of MOOCs will not provide you the piece of rice paper that states you have an MBA.
+As explained above, taking a bunch of MOOCs will not provide you a piece of paper that states you have an MBA.
 But, you can take MOOCs that are the equivalent of an entire MBA program.
 Most MOOCs will allow you to pay for a certificate that shows you passed the course.
 Again, whether an employer will hire someone with the equivalent knowledge and learning that has MOOC certifications versus someone with a traditional MBA is going to be based upon the need of the employer and the potential candidate pool for the job.
 It is for this reason that your elective coursework should provide you the skills in order to have a specialization that is in demand by employers.